 - 3. Click the left mouse button at the beginning of the first command that you want to copy.
 Holding down the Shift key, click the left mouse button at the end of the last command you want to copy. - 4.
-Copy the steps you want from the Console window by selecting $\texttt{Edit} \rightarrow \texttt{Copy}$.
+Copy the steps you want from the Console window by selecting $\mathtt{Edit} \rightarrow \mathtt{Copy}$ .

 - 5. Select the macro window. - 6.
-Paste the commands into the macro window by selecting Edit \rightarrow Paste. - 7.
+Paste the commands into the macro window by selecting Edit $\rightarrow$ Paste. - 7.
 Repeat steps 3 through 6 to copy non-consecutive lines into the macro. - 8.
 Use comments to note options and strategies, by preceding your comment text with the # character.
 Comments in a macro file always start with the # character on the line. - 9.
-Save the macro using the $\texttt{File} \rightarrow \texttt{Save}$ or click the following toolbar button.
+Save the macro using the $File \rightarrow Save$ or click the following toolbar button.